[−][src]Struct gstreamer_check::harness::Harness

 ) -> Harness

-Creates a new harness, like Harness::new_full
+Creates a new harness, like Harness::new_full, except it

-sinkpad is named "sink" and srcpad is named "src"
+assumes the gst::Element sinkpad is named "sink" and srcpad is named "src"

 MT safe.